maxuible/LeagueWinRateVsSummoner/README.md

 2. Check last x amount of games from 1st player
 3. Get the amount of wins on each side

-# Why?
+# Why:
-Want experience with API creation
+Want experience with API queries